the-switchboard/txt-web/README.md

 The structure of our internet, and technology in general, is interdependent on systems which are now based on nearly irreversible complexity.

-Society's roots of documentation are in printed, plain text. txt-web seeks to restore that standard.
+Society's roots of written communication are in printed, plain text. txt-web seeks to restore that standard.

 This system aids to downscale the complexity of information-delivery and information-accessibility so that if major systems fail, there will still be a plain-text internet of reference that is easily stored and fetched in even the most basic devices.